TanStack/query/README.md

 - `refetchInterval: false | Integer`
   - Optional
   - If set to a number, all queries will continuously refetch at this frequency in milliseconds.
+- `refetchOnWindowFocus: Boolean`
+  - Optional
+  - Set this to `false` to disable automatic refetching on window focus (useful, when `refetchAllOnWindowFocus` is set to `true`).
+  - Set this to `true` to enable automatic refetching on window focus (useful, when `refetchAllOnWindowFocus` is set to `false`).
 - `onError: Function(err) => void`
   - Optional
   - This function will fire if the query encounters an error (after all retries have happened) and will be passed the error.